Unleash/unleash_proxy_client_flutter/README.md

 * If `bootstrapOverride` is `true` (by default), any local cached data will be overridden with the bootstrap specified.
 * If `bootstrapOverride` is `false` any local cached data will not be overridden unless the local cache is empty.

+## Manage your own refresh mechanism

+You can opt out of the Unleash feature flag auto-refresh mechanism and metrics update by settings the `refreshInterval` and/or `metricsInterval` options to `0`.
+In this case, it becomes your responsibility to call `updateToggles` and/or `sendMetrics` methods.

 ## Release guide
 * Run tests: `flutter test`